BioDT/biodt-pandoc/README.md

 While the template does a fairly good job at reproducing the BioDT Powerpoint template, some issues remain.

-- Dates and slide numbers aren't shown, although one could display the date on the title slide
+- Dates and slide numbers aren't shown, although one could display the date on the title slide.
-- Using `{.section}` is currently necessary to get the title positions right in regular slides
+- Using `{.section}` is currently necessary to get the title positions right in regular slides.
-- Some general tweaking could still be done behind the scenes (e.g. the theme wants an image file called section-film.jpg, even if needed for the BioDT theme specifically)
+- Some general tweaking could still be done behind the scenes (e.g. the theme wants an image file called section-film.jpg, even if needed for the BioDT theme specifically).